kyla100/AboutMe/README.md

 ## Experience

-### Technology Instructor, Tech4Kids & CFAP Youth Council, May 2020 to Present
-Teaching students with hands on technology projects

 ### Summer Intern, CFAP Youth Council, 2021 Summer
 I have worked with PCC Biology Professor Andrew Chang to create the Independent Study Course BI198 to bring health related studies to high schoolers.
 I invited a number of professors from Universities (like OHSU) and real doctors to lead health science PBL (Problem Based Learnings) cases.
 Here is the PBL cases we studied so far - https://docs.google.com/document/d/1bDeiCWZ8fmHDRt5Mj_nc-EGM2Y41SSIB3fakBzmEQ6c.
 I also handled the enrollment and registration and managed the entire class.
 Here is the enrollment page https://docs.google.com/forms/d/1U3wjKD3yy52nW9rHcGsMkbub9vEqyzQzw4Q5uL9jzzE